-Alcohol and Illegal Drugs - Driving MASS Vehicles
+Alcohol and Illegal Drugs

-- ☑ Mass has an obligation to provide a safe and healthy working environment for its workers, clients and others in the workplace.
-To ensure a safe environment, no vehicle or machinery is to be operated or used by anyone who is under the influence of alcohol, or used or consumed illegal drugs. - ☑ Employees must comply with alcohol concentration limits applicable to the particular duties they perform, or may be called on to perform - ☑ Employees must not get behind the wheel of a MASS vehicle while they have any concentration of alcohol (must be .00) in their system - MASS will not accept liability for any damage to a company vehicle, an injury or another person or damage to other property cause by an employee's use of a company vehicle while intoxicated from alcohol or illegal drugs.
-The employee will be liable in such circumstances
+MASS has an obligation to provide a safe and healthy working environment for its workers, clients, and others in the workplace.
+To ensure a safe environment, no vehicle or machinery is to be operated or used by anyone who is under the influence of alcohol or used or consumed illegal drugs.

+- ☑ Employees must comply with alcohol concentration limits applicable to the particular duties they perform, or may be called on to perform - ☑ Employees must not get behind the wheel of a MASS vehicle while they have any concentration of alcohol in their system (blood alcohol levels must be .00) - MASS will not accept liability for any damage to a company vehicle, an injury or another person or damage to other property caused by an employee's use of a company vehicle while intoxicated from alcohol or illegal drugs.
+The employee will be liable in such circumstances.